The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

 \begin{remark} It is easy to see that if we used other loss functions in the MPC cost, such as $\ell_1$ penalties instead of quadratic ones, the statement above would still hold.
 In particular, the separation principle continues to hold for any other MPC cost that depends only on $\theta$ and future noises $E$. \end{remark}

-\begin{remark} The cost \eqref{ControlCostBayes} could be also reformulated replacing the predictors $f(y(t+\ell-1), y(t+\ell-2), \ldots, u^{t+\ell};\theta)$ with the outputs $y(t+\ell)$.
-But nothing of substance would change.
-In fact, it is not difficult to see that the posterior mean $\hat{J_u}$ would only contain some additional irreducible error terms given by variances of the future noises in $E$. \\ \end{remark}
+\begin{remark} The cost \eqref{ControlCostBayes} could be also reformulated replacing each predictor $f(y^{\tau+\ell-1},u^{\tau+\ell};\theta)$ with the output $y(\tau+\ell)$.
+But nothing substantial would change: the posterior mean $\hat{J_u}$ would just contain some additional irreducible error terms given by variances of the future noises in $E$. \end{remark}